-Payara is a conventional oil development located in ultra-deepwater in Guyana and is operated by Esso Exploration and Production Guyana.
-According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Payara was discovered in 2017, lies in block Stabroek, with water depth of around 7,000 feet.
+Payara is a producing conventional oil field located in ultra-deepwater in Guyana and is operated by Esso Exploration and Production Guyana.
+According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, the field is located in block Stabroek, with water depth of 7,000 feet.
 Buy the profile here.

 Field participation details